-According to the National Institute of Alcohol Abuse and Alcoholism (the "NIAAA") and the Journal of the American Medical Association ("JAMA"), in the United States alone, approximately 35 million people each year have AUD (such number is based upon the 2012 data provided in Grant et. al. the JAMA 2015 publication and has been adjusted to reflect a compound annual growth rate of 1.13%, which is the growth rate reported by U.S. Census Bureau for the general adult population from 2012-2017), resulting in significant health, social and financial costs with excessive alcohol use being the third leading cause of preventable death and is responsible for 31% of driving fatalities in the United States (NIAAA Alcohol Facts & Statistics).
+The 2022 National Survey on Drug Use and Health (NSDUH), commissioned by The Substance Abuse and Mental Health Services Administration (SAMHSA), reported the percentage of heavy alcohol use highest among young adults age 18-25 (7.6% or 2.6 M people) followed by adults age 26 and over (6% or 13.4M people).
+In the United States, 29.5 million people age 12 and older had AUD, according to the 2022 National Survey on Drug Use and Health (NSDUH).
+AUD results in significant health, social, and financial costs, with excessive alcohol use being the third leading cause of preventable death and responsible for 31% of driving fatalities (NIAAA Alcohol Facts & Statistics).
 AUD contributes to over 200 different diseases and 10% of children live with a person that has an alcohol problem.
 According to the American Society of Clinical Oncologists, 5-6% of new cancers and cancer deaths globally are directly attributable to alcohol.
 And, The Lancet published that alcohol is the leading cause of death in people ages 15-49 globally.
 The Centers for Disease Control (the "CDC") has reported that AUD costs the U.S. economy about \$250 billion annually, with heavy drinking accounting for greater than 75% of the social and health related costs.
-Despite this, according to the article in the JAMA 2015 publication, only 7.7% of patients (i.e., approximately 2.7 million people) with AUD are estimated to have been treated in any way and only 3.6% by a physician (i.e., approximately 1.3 million people).
-In addition, according to the JAMA 2017 publication, the problem in the United States appears to be growing with almost a 50% increase in AUD prevalence between 2002 and 2013.